Investing in your 30s: How to build wealth while managing risk

 Your 30s can feel like a juggling act: career steps, rent or a first mortgage, maybe childcare, and the odd curveball you didn’t budget for.
 Money feels more real because every choice shows up somewhere else—on your statement, in your calendar, or in what you can say yes to.

-In this guide, you’ll learn how to set practical targets, build an investment mix that fits your timeline and pay packet, and avoid the common pitfalls that can trip people up in their 30s.
+In this guide, you’ll learn how to set practical goals, build an investment mix that fits your timeline and pay packet, and avoid the common pitfalls that can trip people up in their 30s.

 Financial priorities to set in your 30s